 YouTube – 360 videos

 Soon, you will be able to watch 360-degree videos on YouTube’s TV app, including live 360 videos.
-Using the TV remote, you can criticize or comment around the video as well.
+Using the TV remote, you can criticize or comment on the video as well.

 Susan Wojcicki, CEO of YouTube that people have watched content on YouTube for 1 billion hours in 2016.